earthwallet/wallet/README.md

 ## Now in Beta!

-If you have any feedback or require real time support, or just want to chat with our developers please [join the Earth DAO Discord Server](https://earthdao.co/discord)!
+If you have any feedback or require real time support, or just want to chat with our developers please [join the Eartheans Telegram chat](https://t.me/eartheans)!

 :white_check_mark: Self Custody, your keys, your crypto. <br/>
 :white_check_mark: 100% Open Source <br/>